Announcing the Winner of the 2020 Lightscatter Press Prize

 Anna Scotti has been the recipient of the Pocataligo Prize for Poetry, the Mark Fischer Prize for Poetry, and other honors and awards.
 Her poems have appeared in The New Yorker since 2016, and can be found in recent issues of Nimrod, Sequestrum, New Guard, and other journals.
 Anna also writes fiction, with short stories featured regularly in Ellery Queen Mystery Magazine, and she is the author of the young adult novel Big and Bad (Texas Review Press, 2020).
 In real life, Anna teaches at a French international school in Southern California.

-Competition judge Katharine Coles, author most recently of Wayward, Flight, and Look Both Ways, said this about Bewildered by All This Broken Sky: “I grinned all the way through Bewildered by All This Broken Sky, except when I was weeping, or while I wept.
+Competition judge Katharine Coles, author most recently of Wayward, Flight, and Look Both Ways, said this about Bewildered by All This Broken Sky: “I grinned all the way through Bewildered by All This Broken Sky, except when I was weeping, but sometimes even while I wept.
 Suffused with doubt and faith, with memory and its mysteries, these poems are wry and snappy, equal parts sorrow and bliss, deeply self aware, ‘full of all the secrets’ like a father’s papers read through after his death; they are amused with themselves and their linguistic inventions even in their grief.
 They will overtake you with their momentum and most of all with their own surprise at being alive.
 If poems can be surprised, or alive--as these poems show again and again they can.”

 Lightscatter Press's books trigger multiple acts and sites of reading, a model that we articulate as the book and, or the book plus: the book launches both its textual self as well as multimedia artifacts and experiences that expand the worlds in which the reader can encounter the text.